Aerly-Lex/Aerly-Lex/README.md

 # Hey 👋 how's going?

-I'm Aerly aka Daniel, self-taught in Python and Pine.
+I'm Aerly aka Daniel, a Junior Software Developer with background in Python, C and C++.

-🌱 I’m currently learning C and C++ at 42-Heilbronn.
+🎓 I studied and completed my software engineering studies at **42 Heilbronn**.

-💞️ I would be happy to collaborate on any related project, where I can help and gain experience.
+💼 I'm now starting my professional journey as a developer and always looking to grow through collaboration and building real-world projects.

-📫 How to reach me Aerlylex@gmail.com
+📫 Reach me at: Aerlylex@gmail.com

 # Languages and Tools: